Table of Contents

 • Henry Harvin Creative Writing Course Ranks #1 in India by India Today

 Here is the list of creative writing platforms that you can use to publish your creative writing.
+This will boost traffic to your creative which further turns traffic to your business website or landing page.
+Let explore the top Creative Writing Submission websites and reach a mass audience with similar interests.

-1. Wattpad
+1. Wat.tpad

 Wattpad is one of the largest writer’s communities that boast over 65 million users.
-It allows authors to start off their author journey by meeting millions of potential readers.
+It allows authors to start their author journey by meeting millions of potential readers.
 This website also allows contests to earn the next major hit.
 It’s an easy way to create a readership for fans.
 It has a writers’ portal that is supposed to be a modern writers’ resource center.
 This is one of the most interesting new features of Wattpad, perhaps.
 This latest investment in Wattpad writers is a direct effort to appeal to the authors who run this enormous culture.

 2. Inkitt